Schools Partnership Programme

 Invite SKRUM to talk about the charity at a school assembly.

+We know how passionate schools are to support both local and international charities and we would very much like you to consider SKRUM as a chosen charity.
 SKRUM recognizes that every school and partnership is unique and each school’s individual character, attributes and requirements, along with its pupils’ talents and aspirations, will help shape the partnership.
 This is something SKRUM is passionate about and we look forward to working with schools in both continents to help realise their ambitions in this joint enterprise.

 Marlborough College has a long association with SKRUM and has visited on a number of occasions, as both a charitable visit and within a rugby touring itinerary.

 On the most recent tour a group of 12 pupils visited Mphini Primary School and worked there for 5 days helping to improve the facilities at the school, as well as working with the young people being educated there.
 Their legacy at Mphini are the 35 fruit trees planted in the top field, which they look forward to see growing when they return again in October 2019.

 Fundraising efforts have allowed the College to offer cash donations, as well as annual kit, equipment and rugby ball donations.
 In addition to this Marlborough are very proud that former members of their pupil body have visited Eswatini to worked with SKRUM on gap year placements.

 Moulsford Preparatory School

 Moulsford Prep was introduced to SKRUM in 2015 when they hosted 10 boys from Eswatini, alongside their teacher and coach, to take part in the Tour Aid Festival of Rugby.
 The boys spent 2 weeks at Moulsford, staying with host families, and strong friendships were formed.